python/cpython/Doc/library/codecs.rst

 expected input and output types (note that while text encodings are the most common use case for codecs, the underlying codec infrastructure supports arbitrary data transforms rather than just text encodings).
-For asymmetric codecs, the stated purpose describes the encoding direction.
+For asymmetric codecs, the stated meaning describes the encoding direction.

 Text Encodings
 ^^^^^^^^^^^^^^